Unbelievable Shows What A Rape Kit Looks Like

 Rape kits are conducted by a trained healthcare professional.
 They will have a title such as a Sexual Assault Nurse Examiner (SANE), Sexual Assault Forensic Examiners (SAFEs), or Sexual Assault Examiners (SAEs).

 Many hospitals and healthcare facilities do not have anyone on staff who is trained to conduct a rape kit — something activists are trying to change — so survivors are sometimes asked to go to another hospital for the exam.
-Survivors can call the National Sexual Assault Hotline at 800.656.HOPE (4673) for help finding a facility that has trained staff members.
+Survivors can call the Rape Crisis National freephone helpline (0808 802 9999) for help finding a facility that has trained staff members.

 Advertisement